TheCrimsonborn/Minecraft-Server-with-PaperMC-on-Docker/README.md

 ## Troubleshooting

-- **Container doesn't start:** Check the logs for errors using `docker logs <container-name>`.
-- **Unable to connect to server:** Ensure the correct IP and port are used, and confirm your firewall allows traffic on port `25565`.
-- **Volume issues:** Make sure the `./data` directory is writable.
+- **Connection Issues:** Ensure ports are open and the correct IP is used.
+- **Volume Problems:** Verify write permissions for the volume mount directory.

 ## Stopping the Server

-To stop the server gracefully:
+Gracefully stop the server and containers:

 ```bash
 docker-compose down
 ```

-This will stop the container but keep the persistent data in the `./data` directory.
+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

----

-Enjoy your Minecraft server!
-If you encounter issues or have suggestions, feel free to open an issue or contribute to the project.